chippon/Jeff-Gerstmanns-Nes-Rankings-LaunchSync/README.md

 #Issues I ran into

-# Timeout when trying to build the games database at startup of LaunchSync script
+# Timeout during build of games db at startup of LaunchSync
 - I turned off CIFS to unmount my networked games then loaded a nes set onto my main flash cart
 - change cifs.sh (script) mount point to mister folder with only nes populated